osic/ref-impl/documents/bare_metal_provisioning.md

 You will need to obtain the MAC address of the network interface (e.g. p1p1) configured to PXE boot on every server.
 Be sure the MAC addresses are mapped to their respective hostname.

 You can do this by logging into the LXC container and creating a CSV file named __ilo.csv__. __Each line should have a hostname that you wish to assing for the server, its ILO IP address, type of node you wish it to be (controller, logging, compute, cinder, swift).__ Please put hostnames that are meaningful to you like controller01, controller02, etc. Use the information from your onboarding email to create the CSV.
+It is recommended that you specify three hosts as your controllers and at least three swift nodes if you decide to deploy swift as well.

 For example: